 4. Under Network, look for Signal Strength.

 Your RSSI number in the Ring app will be green, amber or red to indicate the strength of the connection.
 If you're completely disconnected from wifi, you can reconnect in this same area of the Ring app.

 Quick Fixes to Improve Wifi Signal Strength

 Move router out of closet

-Ring doorbells and security cameras are intended to be used with your home wifi network, not a mobile device hotspot.
-Using a hotspot instead of a home wifi network may cause repeatedly failed set up attempts or your Ring device to continually disconnect from wifi.
+Ring video doorbells and security cameras are intended to be used with your home wifi network, not a mobile device hotspot.
+Using a hotspot instead of a home wifi network may cause repeated failed setup attempts or your Ring device to continually disconnect from wifi.

 Symptoms of Poor Wifi Signal Strength

 Ring Doorbells and Security Cameras

 - The doorbell or security camera may disconnect from wifi and have trouble reconnecting

 Ring Chime Pro

 - If your Chime Pro has a poor wifi connection, you may have the same symptoms as listed above, even if the device connections to the Chime Pro appear strong

 Causes of Poor Wifi Signal Strength

 There are three main factors that can weaken your wifi quality:

 - Other electronic devices competing for the wifi signal

-Certain materials can reduce the range of wifi signals or block them.
+Certain materials can reduce the range of wifi signals or otherwise interfere with them.

 - Heavy-duty walls and floors made of materials like concrete, brick, or metal

 Other Household Electronics